If you've ever wanted to snorkel in a bog, you are in the right place

 • In Wales, people come from around the world to take part in the World Bog Snorkelling Championships.
 They must swim 60 metres through muddy water as fast as possible.

-• Another unusual sport is worm charming.
-People must find ways to get worms to come out of the ground, without digging or liquid.
+• Another unusual sport is Worm Charming.
+People must find ways to get earthworms to come out of the ground, without digging or liquid.
 Some people manage more than 500 in 30 minutes!
-One event takes place on a school field in Cheshire.
+The Worm Charming World Championship takes place on a school field in Cheshire.

 • In the autumn, are the World Conker Championships.
 A conker is the name for the inedible nut from a horse chestnut tree (pictured).
 Players have a conker on a string and they must try to smash the conker of their opponent.